saucelabs/visual-examples/wd-java/README.md

 ## Prerequisites

 - For macOS Ventura: Git and Homebrew
-- For Linux: Git and Adoptium Eclipse Temurin JDK 11+
+- For Linux: Git and Eclipse Temurin JDK 11+
 - Sauce Labs Account

 ## Run the demo